 He has received three acting nominations; two for Best Actor for Hammer:Man and Eradicate, and one for Best Supporting Actor for Hocus Pocus.
 He won the iPop 2nd Runner Up Medal in the Best Male Adult Monologue Competition 2016 in Los Angeles.
 His most recent accomplishment was winning the Los Angeles Film Award for Best Indie Short for Monstrosity, a film that he acted in, wrote and produced with James Rowlins.

-While he is currently living in Singapore, his main ambition is to go back to Los Angeles and become the most hardworking, successful, passionate and motivational actor he dreams to be.
+While he is currently living in Singapore, he is also ready for international work.
+He is determined to become the most hardworking, successful, passionate and motivational actor he dreams to be.